About Connectors

 <Accordion title="Can workspace admins control which connectors are available?">

 Yes.
-Workspace owners and admins on an [Enterprise plan](https://base44.com/enterprise) can manage connector availability across the workspace.
-They can enable or disable shared credentials and app user credentials separately, and review affected apps before disabling access.
+Workspace owners and admins on an [Enterprise plan](https://base44.com/enterprise) can manage connector availability across the workspace and review affected apps before disabling access.

 Learn how to [manage connector availability for your workspace](/Enterprise/workspace-connectors).